Ghassan Halazon

 Ghassan Halazon is a Jordanian-Canadian technology and e-commerce entrepreneur.
 He founded EMERGE Commerce, Inc., a Toronto based acquirer and operator of direct-to-consumer e-commerce brands.

 Life

 Halazon was born and raised in Amman, Jordan.
 He attended McGill University in Montreal, Quebec, and holds an MBA from Georgetown University.
 He currently resides in Toronto, Ontario.

 Career

 Halazon worked with Citigroup as an investment banker in New York before his foray into e-commerce and technology startups that began in 2010.

 He founded his most recent venture, EMERGE Commerce Inc., formerly Transformational Capital Corp., an e-commerce consolidator, in 2016.

-In 2019, Halazon was personally fined by the Canadian Radio-television and Telecommunications Commission as part of violations incurred by previous e-commerce ventures and holding companies he owned and/or directed.

 EMERGE Commerce completed its public listing on the Toronto Venture Exchange on December 14, 2020, under ticker TSXV: ECOM.

 Halazon is a member in the Board of Directors of the Canadian Arab Institute.

 Public speaking

 In 2011, Halazon presented a talk at the TEDx Talk Dead Sea.
 In 2018, he presented a talk at the TechTO conference entitled 'Beyond the Wreckage.
 In November 2018, Halazon was a speaker at the Harvard Arab Conference.